 2702 KAR 1:160; 902 KAR 2:020; KRS, 214.181; KRS 214.625

-OAG 91-1; OAG 92-131
+OAG 91-1

 Genetic Information Nondiscrimination Act of 2008

 Americans with Disabilities Act

 Related Policies:

 303.2234

 03.24

 LEGAL: THE U.S. LABOR DEPARTMENT CHANGED THE FMLA REGULATION IN KEEPING WITH THE U.S. SUPREME COURT RULING IN UNITED STATES V. WINDSOR.
 THE NEW REGULATION USES THE “PLACE OF CELEBRATION” RULE FOR THE DEFINITION OF “SPOUSE”.
 THIS RULE ALLOWS ALL COUPLES WHO ARE LEGALLY MARRIED IN THE PLACE OF CELEBRATION (WHETHER SAME SEX OR OPPOSITE SEX) TO QUALIFY AS SPOUSES FOR FMLA PURPOSES EVEN IF THEIR STATE OF RESIDENCE DOES NOT RECOGNIZE SAME SEX OR COMMON LAW MARRIAGES.
 THIS REGULATION WENT INTO EFFECT MARCH 27, 2015.